• Home

 Supplements that May Help

-Some people believe that yoghurt or probiotics (specifically Lactobacillus acidophilus supplements) may help to prevent vaginitis, by helping to maintain a correct balance in the vagina.
+Many people believe that yoghurt or probiotics (specifically Lactobacillus acidophilus supplements) may help to prevent vaginitis, by helping to maintain a correct balance in the vagina.
 However, there is not enough research to definitively prove this.
-On the other hand, probiotics promote good health in a number of ways, including intestinal health, so there is no harm in trying it.
-(Source: Web MD)
+On the other hand, probiotics promote good health in a number of ways, including intestinal health, so there is no harm in trying it (Source: Web MD).

 Vaginitis may also be caused by too much friction on the bike, caused by a poorly fitting bike or saddle.
 For advice about this, please see the section below called What Women Cyclists Can Do to Prevent Saddle Soreness Related Problems.